basho/basho_docs/content/riak/kv/2.9.4/using/cluster-operations/tictac-aae-fold.md

 ### How to check if finished after a timeout

-After your experience a timeout, the current number of commands waiting to execute can be checked by asking for the size of the assured forwarding pool `af4_pool`.
+After experiencing a timeout, the current number of commands waiting to execute can be checked by asking for the size of the assured forwarding pool `af4_pool`.
 Once it reaches 0, there are no more workers as all commands have finished.
 The size of the pool can checked using this command:

 ```erlang
 {_, _, _, [_, _, _, _, [_, _, {data, [{"StateData", {state, _, _, MM, _, _}}]}]]} =